voioo/td/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the BSD Zero Clause License (0BSD).
 For more details, please refer to the [LICENSE](LICENSE) file.

 ---